lukas-mingyu-kim/code_pieces/python_code_pieces.md

 # using reduce to compute maximum element from list
 print ("The maximum element of the list is : ",end="") print (functools.reduce(lambda a,b : a if a > b else b,lis))
+'''

+output:

-# output: The sum of the list elements is : 17
+  The sum of the list elements is : 17
-# output: TThe maximum element of the list is : 6
+  The maximum element of the list is : 6